 Then write something that is sort if like a poem.
 He wrote stuff I would never write, said Kim.
 Very ordinary.
 Boring.
 “If I don’t welcome all my ideas, soon even the bad ones won’t come,” he said.

 Weekly he typed up about one of eight of the pages he wrote and submitted them to different publications.
 Once he had faith in a poem he sent it off and often they would get rejected over and over, sometimes continuously over a span of twenty years!
-“Traveling Through the Dark” (my favorite of all his poems) was rejected 17 times!
+“Traveling Through the Dark” (my favorite of all his poems) was rejected nine times.
+I have seen the original — he kept records on the original of the rejections.
 I told Kim afterwards how impressed I was with this, since the poem strikes me every time I read it.
 He said, “yeah you really have to believe in what you’re doing.”

 William Stafford wrote 22,000 of these daily pages.
 That is an average of a page a day for sixty years.
 From these pages he culled and published sixty books, won the National Book Award, became poet laureate and one of the most loved American writers of the twentieth century.
 Here is Traveling Through the Dark.